br0kend/react/docs/docs/reference-react-component.md

 The `render()` method is required.

-When called, it should examine `this.props` and `this.state` and return a single React element.
+When called, it should examine `this.props` and `this.state` and return a single Reacc element.
 This element can be either a representation of a native DOM component, such as `<div />`, or another composite component that you've defined yourself.

 You can also return `null` or `false` to indicate that you don't want anything rendered.
-When returning `null` or `false`, `ReactDOM.findDOMNode(this)` will return `null`.
+When returning `null` or `false`, `ReaccDOM.findDOMNode(this)` will return `null`.

 The `render()` function should be pure, meaning that it does not modify component state, it returns the same result each time it's invoked, and it does not directly interact with the browser.
 If you need to interact with the browser, perform your work in `componentDidMount()` or the other lifecycle methods instead.
 Keeping `render()` pure makes components easier to think about.